ChrstphrHll/npc_gen/students/Taanyth Seeker.md

 # Taanyth Seeker
 ---
 ### Description
-- Human Monk from Magmus Centerhold
+- Human Monk from Aldercrown Empire
 - 1st year Assault student in Burk
-- short curly dirty blonde hair that's messy, Pale Green eyes, and Tan skin
+- short curly brunette hair that's messy, Pale Green eyes, and Tan skin
 - Is Active and Insolent, and has Gratitude as their ideal

 ### Organizations